 Everyone should have the equal opportunity to access education and live a long, healthy life.
 The Kaiser Permanente Health Care Career Scholarship Program aims to empower healthier communities by helping students in Oregon and Southwest Washington achieve their dreams of going to college and becoming health care professionals.

-Kaiser Permanente is committed to offering college scholarships in amounts ranging from $2,000 to $10,000 to at least one qualified high school senior at each of 133 eligible public high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington to Eugene, Oregon.
+Kaiser Permanente is committed to offering $5,000 and $10,000 college scholarships to selected high school senior who attend one of the 140 eligible high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington to Eugene, Oregon.

 Once scholarship recipients have reached their second year of college, they are eligible to:

-- Apply for an additional one-time scholarship of $2,000 for their third year of college.
+- Apply for an additional one-time scholarship for their third year of college.

 - Apply for paid summer internships at Kaiser Permanente that are available exclusively to scholarship recipients.